-Commission employees audit records and trust accounts through an audit by mail program and by onsite visits.
+Commission employees examine records and trust accounts through a compliance review by mail program and by onsite visits.

 The primary purpose of examinations is to determine that funds received by licensees in real estate transactions are properly handled.
 Examiners track funds to be sure they are properly deposited, there are no unauthorized or early disbursements, and funds are not co-mingled or converted to personal use.

 Examiners also review contracts and other documents in the transaction files to monitor compliance with law and regulations.

 All records relating to the broker's real estate business are to be retained in the broker's files for three years.

 Transaction numbers are to be assigned and placed on all applicable records in the form mandated by this regulation.

 If the broker maintains a trust account, a complete record of all monies received or escrowed on real estate transactions must be maintained.